djfarly/sass-blocks/README.md

 # SassBlocks
-SassBlocks introduces a pattern to make working with bem-blocks/modules a little more oop.
+SassBlocks introduces a pattern to make working with bem-blocks/modules in Sass/Scss a little more oop.

 # Install
 Install SassBlocks via Bower or npm.